Lepto-Axiogenesis: Supersymmetric models

 The thermal mass decreases in proportion to $R^{-1}$, so the $B-L$ asymmetry is dominantly produced at the beginning of the rotation.
 To explain the observed baryon asymmetry, the initial thermal mass must be as large as in Eq.~(\ref{eq:mS_YB_quad_DM}), which requires

 The parameter $\epsilon$ is suppressed since $A\sim m_S \ll m_{T,i}$,

 In order for the estimation of the baryon asymmetry to be correct, the asymmetry of $P$ charge must be efficiently transferred into $Q \bar{Q}$ asymmetry.
 The transfer rate is $y_Q^2 |P|^2/T$.
-For this case, as is shown in Appendix~\ref{app:ave_thetadot}, the transfer must be efficient when $P$ passes the closest to the origin where $S \sim \epsilon S_i$, since that is when the contribution to $\vev{\dot{\theta}}$ is dominated.
+For this case, as is shown in Appendix~\ref{app:ave_thetadot}, the transfer must be efficient when $P$ is closest to the origin where $S \sim \epsilon S_i$, because this is when the contribution to $\vev{\dot{\theta}}$ is dominated.
 This is impossible since 1) $S\sim \epsilon S_i$ only for a short time scale $\epsilon / m_{T,i}$ and 2) the transfer rate $\sim y_Q^2 m_Q^2/T_{\rm osc}$ is suppressed by small $\epsilon$ when $S\sim \epsilon S_i$.
 The observed baryon asymmetry cannot be reproduced because of those suppressions.
 Increasing $m_{T,i}$ seems to solve the problem by compensating the suppression with a larger $\vev{\dot{\theta}}$, but that makes $\epsilon$ even smaller and suppresses the baryon asymmetry.

 To remedy this difficulty, we may add a larger coupling to another pair of fields $y_\psi P \psi \bar{\psi}$.
 If $y_\psi S_i > T_{\rm osc}$, $\psi\bar{\psi}$ are not in the thermal bath and do not give a thermal mass to $P$.
 A possible thermal log potential~\cite{Anisimov:2000wx} does not initiate the oscillation if $S_i \gtrsim 10^{16}$ GeV.
 This term can, however, be effective in transferring the asymmetry of $P$ into that of $\psi \bar{\psi}$.
 We require that $\psi\bar{\psi}$ are in the thermal bath when $S$ passes nearest to the origin, $y_\psi \epsilon S_i < T_{\rm osc}$.
-Once this condition is satisfied, when $P$ passes near the origin, the potential of $P$ is dominated by that of the thermal potential given by $\psi \bar{\psi}$.
+Once this condition is satisfied, when $P$ passes near the origin, the potential of $P$ is dominated by the thermal potential generated by $\psi \bar{\psi}$.
 Then from charge and energy conservation, the minimum $S$ and the maximum $\dot{\theta}$ during the rotation are given by